Telugu literature: Tripuraneni Ramaswamy

 Tripuranēni Rāmasvāmi (15 January 1887 – 16 January 1943) was a lawyer, famous poet, playwright and reformer active among the Telugu-speaking people.
 Popularly known as Kaviraju, he is considered the first poet to introduce rationalism and humanism into Telugu poetry and literature.
 Ramaswamy chose literary writing as the vehicle for expressing his rationalist thoughts.
 His famous work 'Sutaparanam' in four cantos was a fierce attack on the ancient Purāṇas, he has attained the state of excellence in poetic and literary criticism.
 His poetic work "Kuppuswamy Satakam" reveals the theme of social revolution and talks about social evils, blind faith, and indignity to man.
 He was against Congress and its fight against independence.

-In his other works such as "Sambhukavadha", "Suthashrama geetaalu', 'Dhoorta maanava', 'Khooni', 'Bhagavadgita', 'Rana Pratap' and 'Kondaveeti patanam', he made a rational analysis of dogmas prescribed by ancient classics and the injustice these dogmas did to people belonging to the lower social orders.
+In his other works such as "Sambhukavadha", "Suthasrama geetaalu', 'Dhoorta maanava', 'Khooni', 'Bhagavadgita', 'Rana Pratap' and 'Kondaveeti patanam', he made a rational analysis of dogmas prescribed by ancient classics and the injustice these dogmas did to people belonging to the lower social orders.
 Moreover, he attacked discriminatory practices and fought against the idea of untouchability.
 Sambhuka Vadha created a lot of controversies.
 Sambhuka was a character who did tapas to go heaven with the live body before death.
-That was considered as adharma and was killed by Lord Rama.
+That was considered as adharma and was killed by Rama.
 This story was interpreted that Brahmins do not like doing tapas by non-Brahmins, which is why Sabhuka was killed.

-Modern platforms

-Growing Internet use in India led to the birth of online platforms that bring Telugu writers closer to more readers.
-Kadachepta, Pratilipi, SuKatha (SuKatha is a Hindi story reading platform along with Telugu) and Kahaniya are prominent among the new platforms.